venysssssssssss/AwsOverview/README.md

 ### 2.6.
 Types of Cloud Computing

 - Infrastructure as a Service (IaaS)
-  - Provide building blocks for cloud IT
+  - Provide building blocks for cloud IT.
-  - Provides networking, computers, data storage space
+  - Provides networking, computers, data storage space.
-  - Highest level of flexibility
+  - Highest level of flexibility.
-  - Easy parallel with traditional on-premises IT
+  - Easy parallel with traditional on-premises IT.
 - Platform as a Service (PaaS)
-  - Removes the need for your organization to manage the underlying infrastructure
+  - Removes the need for your organization to manage the underlying infrastructure.
-  - Focus on the deployment and management of your applications
+  - Focus on the deployment and management of your applications.
 - Software as a Service (SaaS)
-  - Completed product that is run and managed by the service provider
+  - Completed product that is run and managed by the service provider.

 ### 2.7.
 Example of Cloud Computing Types